projectfluent/fluent/guide/variables.md

 ```

 For the `$duration` variable value of `12345.678`, the following message will be
-displayed in the product, assuming the language is set to British, Canadian, or American
+displayed in the product, assuming the language is set to British or American
 English.
 Note the use of comma as the thousands separator.

 ```